 Do not let a bad review get you down.
 It is merely a snapshot of one person's view of your work.
 Other people who read it may have a completely different take on what you have worked so hard to create.
 Ultimately, the only opinion that really matters about your work is your own.
 If you are driven to write a book, it is a part of you and something you can be proud of, no matter what a reviewer says.

-- Note from Emlyn: Book reviewers are a hard working bunch who volunteer their free time to take a chance on a new book–often one they’ve never even heard of.
+- Note from Melissa: Book reviewers are a hard working bunch who volunteer their free time to take a chance on a new book–often one they've never even heard of.
 Terri Giuliano Long called them “the fairy godmothers of indie author,” and I definitely think that fits.
 As this article states, bad reviews can prove to be immensely helpful.
 Just take a step back and give your work a long, hard, honest look.
 Thank you for the wonderful article, Henry!

 [jbox]About this post’s author: This article was contributed by Henry O., who is an in-house freelance writer at WriteMyPapers.org, which provides professional writing and editing services.[/jbox]